maxking/paper-to-git/README.md

 License:
 ========

-This project is licensed under MIT License.
+This project is licensed under Apache License 2.0.
 Please see the LICENSE file for a complete copy of license.